 The AC current transformers used for the accurate measurement of AC electric currents are designed to transform the AC primary current to a proportional AC voltage signal or a lower proportional AC current signal level that is appropriate for micro-processor based systems.
-The VA burden that is imposed on the AC current transformer secondary signal can have a significant impact on the accuracy performance of the AC current transformer.
-To achieve the Accuracy Class desired for specific application, the AC current transformer model and the AC primary to AC secondary ratio must be carefully matched with the VA burden of the monitoring device to provide the optimum accuracy performance.
+The VA (Voltage – Amperage) burden that is imposed on the AC current transformer secondary output can have a significant impact on the accuracy performance of the AC current transformer.
+To achieve the Accuracy Class desired for specific application, the AC current transformer primary to secondary ratio must be carefully matched with the VA burden of the monitoring device to provide the optimum accuracy performance.

 For a current transformer with an AC current secondary signal, the secondary burden is critical to the accuracy performance of the current transformer.

 For the purposes of this BLOG post, the CTSB0816 Split-core current transformer with a 5A secondary output signal at Rated Primary Current will be discussed.
 This example will compare two of the same model CTSB0816 split-core current transformer, each configured for different Rated Primary Currents:

 - Model CTSB0816-500A/ 5A with a Rated Primary Current of 500A and secondary signal at Rated Primary Current (500A) of 5A and

 - Model CTSB0816-5000A/ 5A with a Rated Primary Current of 5,000A and secondary signal at Rated Primary Current (5,000A) of 5A.

 The comparison of the two models shows the significant difference in burden allowed to meet a specific Accuracy Class performance.
 In this example, to obtain an Accuracy Class 0.5 for the CTSB0816-500A/ 5A the secondary burden must be less than 2.5VA, whereas the CTSB0816-5000A/ 5A the secondary burden must be less than 20.0VA.